Provider Reviews

 • SQE1: 41% (July 2025)

 The SRA hasn't published official provider-level data, so we rely on self-reported statistics.
-CLP doesn't even provide those.
+CLP doesn't currently provide those.

 See our pass rates transparency guide for full context.